ROBOTIS-GIT/emanual/docs/en/software/rplus2/manager.md

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_18.jpg)

 7. You can check if the current communication between the PC and the product is normal through the “Communication Status” LED on the lower left corner.
 (Green : Normal, Yellow : Time-Out, Red : Data Loss)
-8. You can check the Dynamixel’s response status through the “Response Error” message on the lower left corner.
+8. You can check DYNAMIXEL response status through the “Response Error” message on the lower left corner.
 9. You can check the hardware’s error status through the “Hardware Alarm” message on the lower left corner.

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_19.jpg)

-10. Some Dynamixels provide the function to view the Profile Type status.
+10. Some DYNAMIXEL's provide the function to view the Profile Type status.
     In a given Operating Mode, the Profile Type is decided by the Profile Acceleration value and the Profile Velocity value.
-Please refer to the corresponding Dynamixel’s E-Manual for details.
+Please refer to the corresponding DYNAMIXEL E-Manual for details.
 (Supported products : XM Series and XH Series)

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_20.jpg)

-**NOTE** : For further information about the Control Table, please refer to each Dynamixel.
+**NOTE** : For further information about the Control Table, please refer to each DYNAMIXEL.
 {: .notice}

 ## [Controller Control Table](#controller-control-table)